iirfanansarii/Recreated-Task-Manager-Project/README.md

            task-view = component name

 * Then go to app-routing.module.ts file and set the route or path of task-view component
-* Now go to task-view.component.html file and write the code for task view
+* Now go to task-view.component.html file and write the code for task view using bulma and for styling go to task-view.component.scss file